Seteco/Somorrostro/netdata-for-IoT.md

 netdata can also be a very efficient real-time monitoring solution for **IoT devices** (routers, media players, wifi access points, industrial controller and sensors of all kinds).
 Netdata will generally run everywhere a Linux kernel runs (and it is glibc and [musl-libc](https://www.musl-libc.org/) friendly).

-Netdata can be used as both a data collection agent (where you pull data using its API), for embedding its charts on other web pages / consoles, but it also can be used directly by connecting to the device to view its dashboard.
+You can use it as both a data collection agent (where you pull data using its API), for embedding its charts on other web pages / consoles, but also for accessing it directly with your browser to view its dashboard.

 The netdata web API already provides **reduce** functions allowing it to report **average** and **max** for any timeframe.
 It can also respond in many formats including JSON, JSONP, CSV, HTML.
 Its API is also a **google charts** provider so it can directly be used by google sheets, google charts, google widgets.